aaron219/guacamole-docker/README.md

 - guacamole.yml

 > docker-compose file
-> with ssl in nginx
+> deploy with ssl in nginx

 - guacamole-with-env.yml

 > docker-compose file
-> with ssl in nginx
+> deploy with ssl in nginx and using env file
-> with env file

 - nginx-default-file